Ryobi EverCharge Cordless Stick Vacuum Review

 For smaller spaces like the Pro Tool Reviews office, the Ryobi Evercharge cordless stick vacuum is a great fit.
 If you’re looking to do your whole home, you may want to reach for something a bit more ergonomic and powerful.
 Price is also a concern.
-At $199, we don’t feel as if you’re getting a bargain.
+At $195.00, we don’t feel as if you’re getting a bargain.
 Competitive battery powered vacuum cleaners from Hoover, Eureka, and others are priced less than $100.
-The two big advantages Ryobi has include its easy charging and its compatibility with the ONE+ system.
+The two big advantages Ryobi has included is easy charging and its compatibility with the ONE+ system.
 That might be enough to push some users to pull the trigger.

 Ryobi Cordless Stick Vac Features

 - Charges and remains charged with Evercharge technology